h8d13/lagartixa/readme.md

 Bash only - only use libs available in the `base` ISO or small libs/deps, all stated in the source code.

-`bash >= 4, coreutils, wget, sed, gawk, tar, gzip, chroot, xz, zstd. arch-install-scripts, parted`
+`bash coreutils wget sed gawk tar gzip chroot xz zstd arch-install-scripts parted`

 No ISO needed -> bootstrap - Target: `x86_64` UEFI.